Solar power is a viable source of electricity when the grid goes down. Read and know your options as a prepper.

 “So, what happens if and when the grid goes down for an extended period of time?
 Aside from the aggravation of not being able to determine what is happening through traditional media channels, for the Average Joe, his problems have only just begun.

-Our dependency to the grid doesn’t just stop at lack of electricity in our homes to power our appliances or an inability to charge our cell phones; it is much broader and affects every aspect of our lives.”
+Our dependency on the grid doesn’t just stop at lack of electricity in our homes to power our appliances or an inability to charge our cell phones; it is much broader and affects every aspect of our lives.”

 Oh, how true that statement is; most people could not survive a day without computers, refrigeration, cell phones, and TV.
 Most people have never had to live off the grid unless they were primitive camping, and even then it was probably only for a weekend.